Concept Design and Development

 Information Flow and Needs Mapping

-We split up the model by types of info each persona needs and/or could gain from it.
-We connected specific objectives like scooter distribution strategies, scheduling, pricing, marketing, etc. to the information we had, to understand what we could add for a future model of our dashboard.
-We also found common goals between personas and information they may exchange or share among themselves.
+We split up the model by types of info each persona needs and/or could gain from, then connected specific objectives like scooter distribution strategies, scheduling, pricing, marketing, etc. to the information we had.
+This helped pinpoint data types to add to our future model.
+This process also added to previously identified common goals between personas and information they may exchange or share among themselves.
 To make sure we really catered to a user’s life and work, we focused on user stories and actual tasks they would need to complete.

 Future Model